RyanSephton/property-pricer/README.md

 Navigating to the root of the repo and running the bash command `python clean_preprocess_data.py` will then invoke the preprocessing script (if imputed postcodes are needed, uncomment the appropriate lines in the clean_preprocess file), and the json file needed will be generated and stored in the `data/cleaned_data/` directory.

+To run the application from the command line see `main.py` for instructions

+To run the application with a basic UI in a webapp, navigate to the root of the directory on the command line and enter `streamlit run app.py`.
+A browser will then open with all of the visuals.
+NOTE: the conda environment with the requirements.txt must be activated prior to running this.

 ## Tests
 TBD